inakigarciadp/code-to-prompt/PROMPT.md

 - Use rich for terminal output formatting
 - Respect the established CLI interface patterns

 Please wait for the user's specific feature request and implement it according to these guidelines.
-Just tell the use what he wants to implement.